Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 To provide first aid, it is important to correctly determine the degree of tissue damage.
 Frostbite is divided into several stages.

 It is impossible to accurately state the degree of injury at the initial stage.
-It is possible to determine the severity in a few days, after the first signs of the resulting frostbite appear and the tissues begin to be rejected.
+The severity can be determined after a few days, after the first signs of frostbite appear and tissue begins to be torn away.

-First of all, it is necessary to carry out a set of necessary emergency warming measures and then be sure to deliver the victim to a surgeon or traumatologist.
+First of all, you need to carry out a set of necessary emergency warming measures and then be sure to deliver the victim to a surgeon or traumatologist.

-Providing the victim emergency care, you need to remember that you cannot try to warm a person hot water...
-This measure will lead to the fact that the narrowed vessels will not be able to quickly expand, and heated tissues will require an increased volume of oxygen and will not receive it.
+Providing assistance to the victim emergency assistance, you need to remember that you should not try to warm a person hot water.
+This measure will lead to the fact that narrowed vessels will not be able to quickly expand, and heated tissues will require an increased volume of oxygen and will not receive it.

 The required algorithm of actions is as follows:

-• take the victim out of frost into a warm room;
+• take the victim out of the cold into a warm room;

-• it is recommended to drink warm tea, coffee to warm the body;
+• It is recommended to drink warm tea and coffee to warm the body;

-• take one of the medicines: Papaverine, No-Shpa, Aspirin;
+• take one of the medications: Papaverine, No-Shpa, Aspirin;

-• with mild frostbite of the hands, ears, nose or cheeks, they must be rubbed with a hand or a soft cloth until tingling and redness begins, snow cannot be used;
+• in case of mild frostbite on the hands, ears, nose or cheeks, they should be rubbed with your hand or a soft cloth until tingling and redness begin; snow should not be used;

-• in case of severe frostbite on the affected part of the body, a gauze bandage with a thick layer of cotton wool inside is required, which is wrapped on top with a woolen scarf; in case of severe damage to the limbs, they must be fixed using improvised means, a bandage with a heat-insulating layer is applied on top; in case of severe pain, the victim should be given pain relievers facilities;
+• in case of severe frostbite, a gauze bandage with a thick layer of cotton wool inside is required on the affected part of the body, which is wrapped on top with a woolen scarf; in case of severe damage to the extremities, they must be fixed using improvised means, a bandage with a heat-insulating layer is applied on top; in case of severe pain, the victim must be given painkillers facilities;

-• if necessary, change from wet clothes to dry ones.
+• If necessary, you need to change wet clothes to dry ones.

-1. Lightweight.
-Body temperature is not lower than 32 ° С. The integument of the skin is pale, cyanotic, the syndrome of "goose bumps" is observed.
-Heart rate 60-66 beats / min.
-BP is normal or slightly increased.
+1. Easy.
+Body temperature is not lower than 32 °C. The skin is pale, bluish, and “goose bumps” syndrome is observed.
+Heart rate 60-66 beats/min.
+Blood pressure is normal or slightly elevated.
 Breathing is not difficult.
 Chills and difficulty speaking.

 2. Average.
-Temperature from 29 to 32 ° C. The skin is pale bluish with a marble mesh, cold.
-Heartbeat 50-60 beats / min.
-Blood pressure is greatly reduced.
+Temperature from 29 to 32 °C. The skin is pale bluish with a marbled mesh, cold.
+Heart rate 50-60 beats/min.
+BP is greatly reduced.
 Breathing is shallow, on average 10 breaths per minute.
-There is a depressed state, drowsiness, a distracted look.
+There is a depressed state, drowsiness, and an absent-minded look.

 3. Heavy.
-The temperature drops below 29 ° C. The skin is cold, bluish.
-Pulse no more than 36 beats / min., Poorly felt.
-Blood pressure is greatly reduced.
+The temperature drops below 29 °C. The skin is cold, bluish.
+Pulse no more than 36 beats/min, faintly palpable.
+BP is greatly reduced.
 Breathing up to 5 times per minute, shallow.
-The victim is often unconscious, convulsions, vomiting are possible.
+The victim is often unconscious, convulsions and vomiting are possible.

-At slight frostbite the doctor may recommend warming up in a warm bath with a gradual increase in water temperature from 24 to 36-37 ° C. In other cases, a person affected by cooling must be urgently taken to a hospital.
+At mild frostbite a doctor may recommend warming up in a warm bath with a gradual increase in water temperature from 24 to 36-37 ° C. In other cases, a person suffering from cooling needs to be urgently taken to the hospital.

-Traditional medicine has in its arsenal a large number of funds that are allowed to be used for frostbite.
+Traditional medicine has in its arsenal a large number of means that can be used for frostbite.

 Prevention of complications

 The main goal of first aid after frostbite is to restore heat exchange and blood circulation in the affected part of the body.
-These activities reduce the likelihood of developing undesirable consequences.
+These measures reduce the likelihood of developing undesirable consequences.

 Rubbing goose fat, badger or bear lard are effective only when weak degree frostbite and are not recommended for rubbing into blisters.

-Massage and rubbing, use methods of rapid warming, drinking alcoholic beverages with frostbite is prohibited, as it is possible to harm damaged tissues.
+Massaging and rubbing, using methods of quick warming, and drinking alcoholic beverages during frostbite are prohibited, as this can cause harm to damaged tissues.

 Source: depositphotos.com

-First of all, protruding and insufficiently protected parts of the body are exposed to aggressive effects: auricles, nose, cheeks, hands, feet.
-Subsequently, general hypothermia of the body develops with a decrease in body temperature to critical numbers.
+First of all, protruding and insufficiently protected parts of the body are exposed to aggressive influence: ears, nose, cheeks, hands, feet.
+Subsequently, general hypothermia of the body develops with a decrease in body temperature to critical levels.

 Risk factors that reduce the effectiveness of thermoregulation and contribute to the development of frostbite:

-• increased heat transfer (harsh wind, high humidity, light clothing);
+• increased heat transfer (sharp wind, high humidity, light clothing);

-• local disturbance of microcirculation (tight shoes, prolonged immobility, forced position of the body);
+• local microcirculation disorder (tight shoes, prolonged immobility, forced body position);

-• concomitant conditions that weaken the body's resistance to extreme influences (trauma, blood loss, physical or emotional exhaustion, stress);
+• accompanying conditions that weaken the body’s resistance to extreme influences (trauma, blood loss, physical or emotional exhaustion, stress);

 • vascular diseases.

-The greatest risk of frostbite, according to statistics, are persons in a state of alcoholic intoxication (severe or medium gravity).
-This is due to partial or complete disorientation, a slowdown in response to stimuli, and a specific vegetative background.
+The greatest risk of frostbite, according to statistics, are persons intoxicated (heavily or medium degree severity).
+This is due to partial or complete disorientation, a slower response to stimuli, and a specific vegetative background.

-Depending on the duration and intensity of the aggressive effect, as well as on the nature of tissue damage, 4 degrees of frostbite are distinguished.
+Depending on the duration and intensity of aggressive exposure, as well as on the nature of tissue damage, 4 degrees of frostbite are distinguished.

-The initial manifestations in all cases are similar (which does not allow to reliably determine the degree of frostbite in the first hours after injury):
+The initial manifestations are similar in all cases (which does not allow us to reliably determine the degree of frostbite in the first hours after the injury):

 • decreased sensitivity.

-1. It is characterized by mild soreness of the skin, after warming, intense redness and slight swelling are noted, peeling of the affected areas is possible without the development of necrosis.
-In 5-7 days skin manifestations disappear completely.
+1. It is characterized by mild soreness of the skin; after warming, intense redness and slight swelling are noted; peeling of the affected areas is possible without the development of necrosis.
+In 5-7 days skin manifestations completely disappear.

-2. Blisters appear on damaged skin areas within 24-48 hours different sizes filled with transparent (serous) contents.
-Painful sensations intense, characterized by itching, burning of injured skin.
-With proper treatment, the skin condition is restored after 7-14 days, cicatricial deformities at the site of the lesion are absent.
+2. Blisters appear on damaged areas of the skin within 24-48 hours different sizes filled with transparent (serous) contents.
+Painful sensations intense, characterized by itching and burning of injured skin.
+With proper treatment, the skin condition is restored in 7-14 days, scar deformities There are no lesions at the site.

-3. Necrosis of the damaged skin occurs, which leads to loss of sensitivity and the formation of massive painful blisters with a purple-cyanotic base, filled with bloody contents.
-Subsequently, the blisters are necrotic and rejected with the formation of scars and granulations.
-Scarring can last up to a month; rejection of the nail plates also occurs, sometimes irreversible.
+3. Necrosis of the damaged skin occurs, which leads to loss of sensitivity and the formation of massive painful blisters with a purplish-bluish base, filled with bloody contents.
+Subsequently, the blisters necrotize and are rejected with the formation of scars and granulations.
+Scarring can last up to a month, and rejection of the nail plates also occurs, sometimes irreversibly.

-4. It is manifested by total necrosis not only of the skin, but also of the underlying soft tissues (up to the bones and joints).
-The injured areas of the skin are cyanotic, after warming, a sharply increasing edema is formed, there are no bubbles, the sensitivity of the skin does not recover after warming, and gangrene subsequently develops.
+4. It manifests itself as total necrosis of not only the skin, but also the underlying soft tissues (up to the bones and joints).
+The injured areas of the skin are cyanotic, after warming a sharply increasing swelling forms, there are no blisters, the sensitivity of the skin is not restored after warming, and gangrene subsequently develops.
 The affected areas are subject to amputation.

 With prolonged exposure to low temperatures, general hypothermia is possible, as evidenced by a decrease in body temperature to 34 ºС and below (up to 29-30 ºС in severe cases).
-Depending on the severity, the condition is manifested by inhibition of the respiratory, cardiovascular and nervous systems of varying intensity, up to coma and death.
+Depending on the severity, the condition manifests itself as depression of respiratory, cardiovascular and nervous systems varying intensity, up to coma and death.

 First aid for frostbite

-In case of damage of any intensity, first of all, it is necessary to as soon as possible take the victim to a warm room.
-If there is a possibility of repeated frostbite, the damaged part of the body must not be allowed to thaw; otherwise, cover it carefully.
+In case of damage of any intensity, it is first necessary to as soon as possible take the victim to a warm room.
+If there is a possibility of re-frostbite, the damaged part of the body should not be allowed to thaw; otherwise, you should cover it carefully.
 Further measures depend on the degree of frostbite.

-• warm the affected skin (breathing, rubbing gently with a soft woolen cloth or hands);
+• warm the affected areas of the skin (by breathing, gentle rubbing with a soft woolen cloth or hands);

 • apply a warming cotton-gauze bandage in several layers.